There are too many choices!

 If at all possible, try to determine how big your plants can get.
 This will help a lot.

-If you are growing cannabis, you can figure each plant will take up 4 square feet of space.
+If you are growing hemp, you can figure each plant will take up 4 square feet of space.
 But again, it is best if you know how big your particular strain can get.

 Using the number of plants and the size of each plant, calculate your grow space.